Amazfit Verge comes to the US on Dec. 18 for $160

 - Onboard music support

-Humai, the number two wearables provider in the world, which also makes Xiaomi's wearable devices, first released the Amazfit Verge in China in September.
+Huami, the No. 2 wearables provider in the world, also makes Xiaomi's wearable devices.
+It first released the Amazfit Verge in China in September.

-In the US, the Verge costs $159 comes in Shadow Gray, Twilight Blue and Moonlight White.
-It is scheduled to ship on Dec.
-18 and you can pre-order it now.
+In the US, the Verge costs $160 and comes in Shadow Gray, Twilight Blue and Moonlight White.
+It's scheduled to ship on Dec.
+18 and you can preorder it now.
+(UK and Australian prices are yet to be announced, but $160 converts to about £125 or AU$220.)

 Discuss: Amazfit Verge comes to the US on Dec.
 18 for $160